ACA 101: Selling Under-65 Health Insurance

 What Is the Affordable Care Act (ACA)?

 The Affordable Care Act (ACA) is a federal law, signed in 2010, that reformed America’s health care and insurance landscape.
-Formally known as the “Patient Protection and Affordable Care Act” and colloquially called “Obamacare,” the ACA includes several key provisions that gave 20 million Americans access to affordable health insurance coverage.
+Formally known as the “Patient Protection and Affordable Care Act” and colloquially called “Obamacare,” the ACA includes several key provisions that gave 20 million Americans access to affordable health insurance coverage in 2012.
+In the 2024 marketplace Open Enrollment Period (OEP), 21.4 million Americans enrolled in coverage!

 Key provisions: